 The doctors of the retina unit of the ward are international pioneers in observations and studies in two important subjects:

 - Retinal blood vessels reaction in diabetic patients post-cataract operations.

 - Retinal blood vessels reaction in AMD patients post-cataract operations.

 These studies created an initial awareness within the ophthalmology community that retinal changes can develop after cataract surgeries.
 This recognition led to a relation and a change in the therapeutic approach.
 The unit doctors focus on cataract operations in patients with a wide variety of retinal problems.

-Another field in which the eye ward doctors are leading is the subjects of cataract surgeries, with a special emphasis on research and development of lenses implanted in a routine cataract removal operation.
-This research activity is also considered pioneering and it opens a new channel of eye medicine.
+Another field in which the ophthalmology ward doctors are leading is the subjects of cataract surgeries, with a special emphasis on research and development of lenses implanted in a routine cataract removal operation.
+This research activity is also considered pioneering and it opens a new channel of ophthalmology.
 Among the research subjects are use of artificial lenses as a carrier for antibiotic drugs to decrease the chances of post-op infections.

 In the field of glaucoma we conduct a unique study to locate factors related to family heredity.